Conversion Goals & Tracking

 Select a specific CTA button click or a thank-you page URL.
 Then start your test.

-Redirect users back to a confirmation page on your domain after they complete the action.
-Use that confirmation page as your page impression goal.
-This gives Tailor a reliable signal without relying on cross-domain tracking.
+For conversions that happen off your domain (Stripe checkout, Calendly bookings), redirect users back to a confirmation page on your site after they complete the action.
+Use that page as your goal.
+This gives Tailor a reliable signal without cross-domain tracking.

-If a redirect isn't possible, you can pass experiment metadata via URL parameters to the external service and reconcile in your analytics platform.
+If a redirect isn't possible, pass experiment metadata via URL parameters to the external service and reconcile in your analytics platform or data warehouse.

 Connecting GA4